Updated: Jun 10, 2022

 I don't want anyone to think that I am advocating dressing down.
 If a king of England was to have come to a group of Welsh miners, they would not have been able to dress to his standards.
 What they could do was to put on their Sunday best and you can be sure that they did.
 My converts are known for dressing up for the house of God.
 Their personal dress standards are higher than the average and yet I very rarely ever mention it.
 Instead, I stress who their God is and they dress appropriately.

 I refuse to institute dress standards in my church.
-To me that would be like forcing everyone to paint themselves white so nobody looked they have measles.
+To me that would be like forcing everyone to paint themselves white so nobody looked like they have measles.
 I can tell a lot by how a person dresses.
 I have ladies in my church (and I mean ladies) who can barely hide their tattoos when they wear dresses.
 Their first attempts at dressing ladylike were often awkward and straight off the shelves of thrift stores.
 As they sat under convicting preaching, they developed a desire to look like ladies.
 That didn't come from me lecturing them or setting standards.

 In my own home neither my daughter or wife ever wore pants.
 My daughter has married into such a home whereas my sons have not.
 That was our personal conviction and we have always begged our church members to establish their own standards.
 My personal converts tend to adopt my standards.
 I am not angry with people who have different convictions than mine, I am angry with church members who have no convictions.
 The single most godly woman in my church wears pants from time to time.
 That would not fly in my home, but I would rather have that woman praying for me than ten women who dress to my standards but live bitter resentful lives as I so often see.